-- a) Click the pencil icon next to the Security Association called "Default". - b) Click "Enable Security Association". - c) Ensure that "Support GRE and L2TP" is enabled. - d) Select the security zone to terminate L2TP/IPSec connections onto this should be LAN in this example. - e) The "Keying mode" should already be IKE. - f) Select the IKE Proposal from the pulldown list.
+- a) Click the pencil icon next to the Security Association called "Default". - b) Click the Enable Security Association checkbox. - c) Select the security zone to terminate IPSec connections onto this should be LAN in this example. - d) The "Keying mode" should already be IKE. - e) Select the IKE Proposal from the pull-down list.
 (Note: Only DES encryption will initially be available.
-It is recommended that a 3DES-SHA1-PSK IKE

-- proposal is created and used for higher security.
-However, this requires that the X-family Strong Encryption package has been downloaded onto the unit, before a 3DES IKE proposal may be created.) - g) Enter the shared secret to be used.
+It is recommended that a 3DES-SHA1-PSK IKE proposal is created and used for higher security.
+However, this requires that the X-family Strong Encryption package has been downloaded onto the unit, before a 3DES IKE proposal may be created.) - f) Enter the shared secret to be used.
 Note the shared secret will be masked and it must be at least eight characters long.
-Make a note of the shared secret as it must match the shared secret used by the VPN Client. - h) Ensure that "Enable IPSec tunnel connections" is enabled. - i) Click "Save".
+Make a note of the shared secret as it must match the shared secret used by the VPN Client. - g) Ensure that the Enable IPSec tunnel connections checkbox is checked. - h) Click Save.
 Note the screen may not update but the Save has occurred.